Online Bilevel Optimization: Regret Analysis of Online Alternating Gradient Methods: Addendum to Section : Additional Related Work

 Online learning and stochastic optimization are closely related.
-The key difference between them is that at each round $t$ of the online optimization the loss function can be arbitrarily chosen by the adversary.
-Given the vastness of the online and stochastic optimization, we do not strive to provide an exhaustive review.
-Instead, we mainly focus on a few representative works on online static and \textit{worst-case} dynamic regret minimization, as well as bilevel optimization; see \cite{hoi2021online,Hazan16a} and \cite{sinha2017review,liu2021investigating} for survey of online and bilevel optimization, respectively.
+The key difference between them is that at each round $t$ of the online optimization, the loss function can be arbitrarily chosen by the adversary.
+Given the vastness of the online and stochastic optimization literature, we do not strive to provide an exhaustive review.
+Instead, we mainly focus on a few representative works on online static and \textit{worst-case} dynamic regret minimization, as well as bilevel optimization.
+Refer to \citep{Hazan16a,hoi2021online} and \citep{liu2021investigating,sinha2017review} for surveys on online and bilevel optimization, respectively.

-$\bullet$ \textbf{ Static Regret Minimization:}~ In single-level online optimization, the goal of the player (learner) is to choose a sequence $\{\m{x}_t\}_{t=1}^T$ such that her regret is minimized.
-There are different notions of regret in the literature including static, dynamic (defined in \eqref{eqn:worst:dynamic:regret}), and adaptive~\cite{hazan2016introduction,shalev2011online,shalev2007online}.
+\paragraph{Static Regret Minimization:} In single-level online optimization, the goal of the player (learner) is to choose a sequence $\{\m{x}_t\}_{t=1}^T$ such that their regret is minimized.
+There are different notions of regret in the literature, including static, dynamic (defined in \eqref{eqn:worst:dynamic:regret}), and adaptive~\citep{hazan2016introduction,shalev2007online,shalev2011online}.
 In the case of static regret, $\m{x}^\ast_t$ is replaced by $\m{x}^\ast \in \argmin_{\m{x} \in \mc{X}} \sum_{t=1}^T f_t(\m{x})$.
-This type of regret is well-studied in the literature of online learning~\cite{hazan2016introduction,shalev2011online,shalev2007online}. \cite{zinkevich2003online} shows that online gradient descent (OGD) provides a $O(\sqrt{T})$ regret bound for convex (possibly nonsmooth) functions. \cite{hazan2007logarithmic} improves this bound to $O(d_1 \log T)$, and $O(\log T)$ for exponentially concave and strongly-convex functions, respectively.
-These results were also shown to be minimax optimal~\cite{abernethy2008optimal}. \cite{zhou2020regret} provides regret bounds for online learning algorithms under relative Lipschitz and/or relative strongly-convexity assumptions.
+This type of regret is well-studied in the literature of online learning~\citep{hazan2016introduction,shalev2007online,shalev2011online}. \citet{zinkevich2003online} shows that online gradient descent (OGD) provides an $\mc{O}(\sqrt{T})$ regret bound for convex (possibly nonsmooth) functions. \citet{hazan2007logarithmic} improve this bound to $\mc{O}(\log T)$ for strongly-convex functions.
+These results were also shown to be minimax optimal~\citep{abernethy2008optimal}. \citet{zhou2020regret} provide regret bounds for online learning algorithms under relative Lipschitz and/or relative strongly-convexity assumptions.